 The Company has been sued, together with the 3M Company and approximately 30 other carpet manufacturers, by the Gadsden (Alabama) Water Works in the circuit court of Etowah County Alabama [The Water Works and Sewer Board of the City of Gadsden v.
 3M Company, et al, civil action No. 31-CV-2016-900676.00] and by the Town of Centre (Alabama) Water Works in the circuit court of Cherokee County Alabama [The Water Works and Sewer Board of the Town of Centre v.
 3M Company, et al, civil action No. 13-CV-2017-900049.00].
 Both cases seek monetary damages and injunctive relief related to the use of certain chemical compounds in the manufacture and finishing of carpet products "in and around Dalton Georgia."
 On motion of the defendants, the cases were removed to the U.S. District Court for the Northern District of Alabama (Middle Division) Case No. 4:16-CV-01755-SGC and Case No. 4:17-CV-01026-KOB.
-The lawsuits allege that perflourinated compounds ("PFC"), perflourinated acid ("PFOA") and perfluoroctane sulfonate ("PFOS") manufactured by 3M were used in certain finishing and treatment processes by the defendants and, as a consequence of such use, were subsequently either discharged into or addition to injunctive relief and punitive damages.
+Subsequently, the Gadsden Water Works filed a motion to have the case remanded back to the state court and such motion has been granted.
+The lawsuits allege that perflourinated compounds ("PFC"), perflourinated acid ("PFOA") and perfluoroctane sulfonate ("PFOS") manufactured by 3M were used in certain finishing and treatment processes by the defendants and, as a consequence of such use, were subsequently either discharged into or leached into the water systems around Dalton, Georgia.
 The Complaints seeks damages that exceed \$10, but are otherwise unspecified in amount in addition to injunctive relief and punitive damages.
 The Company intends to defend the matters vigorously and is unable to estimate the potential exposure to loss, if any, at this time.

-The Company is one of multiple parties to three lawsuits, all filed in Madison County Illinois, styled Sandra D. Watts, Individually and as Special Administrator of the Estate of Dianne Averett, Deceased vs. 4520 Corp., Inc. flk/a Benjamin F. Shaw Company, et al No. 12-L-2032, styled Brenda Bridgeman, Individually and as Special Administrator of the Estate of Robert Bridgeman, Deceased, vs. American Honda Motor Co., Inc., flk/a Metropolitan Life Insurance Co., et al No. 15-L-374 and styled Charles Anderson, Pltf., vs. 3M Company, et al, No. 17-L-525.
-Each lawsuit entails a claim for damages to be determined in excess of \$50 filed on behalf of either a former employee or the estate of an individual which alleges that the deceased contracted mesothelioma as a result of exposure to asbestos while employed by the Company.
-Discovery in each matter is ongoing, and tentative trial dates have been set for two of the cases.
+The Company is one of multiple parties to two lawsuits filed in Madison County Illinois, styled Brenda Bridgeman, Individually and as Special Administrator of the Estate of Robert Bridgeman, Deceased, vs. American Honda Motor Co., Inc., flk/a Metropolitan Life Insurance Co., et al No. 15-L-374 and styled Charles Anderson, Pltf., vs. 3M Company, et al, No. 17-L-525.
+Both lawsuits entail a claim for damages to be determined in excess of \$50 filed on behalf of either a former employee or the estate of an individual which alleges that the deceased contracted mesothelioma as a result of exposure to asbestos while employed by the Company.
+Discovery in each matter is ongoing, and a tentative trial date has been set for one of the cases.
 The Company has denied liability, is defending the matters vigorously and is unable to estimate the potential exposure to loss, if any, at this time.
+In August of 2017, the lawsuit styled Sandra D. Watts, Individually and as Special Administrator of the Estate of Dianne Averett, Deceased vs. 4520 Corp., Inc. flk/a Benjamin F. Shaw Company, et al No. 12-L-2032 was placed in the category of "special closed with settlements and bankruptcy claims pending" to all remaining defendants.

-NOTE 18 - OTHER OPERATING (INCOME) EXPENSE, NET
+NOTE 18 - OTHER OPERATING EXPENSE, NET

-Other operating (income) expense, net is summarized as follows:
+Other operating expense, net is summarized as follows:

-Three Mo nths Ended nded July 1, 2017 June 25, 2016 July 1, 2017 June 25, 2016 Other operating (income) expense, net: - Loss on property, plant and equipment disposals \$ 41 \$ 139 \$ 41 \$ 259 (Gain) loss on currency exchanges (15) (97) 2 (3) Amortization of intangibles 76 76 153 153 Retirement expenses 54 36 72 75 Miscellaneous (income) expense (170) (36) (229) (99) Other operating (income) expense, net \$ (14) \$ 118 \$ 39 \$ 385
+Three Months Ended Nine Months Ended September 30, 2017 S eptember 24, 2016 September 30, 2017 September 24, 2016 Other operating expense, net: Loss on property, plant and equipment disposals \$ \$ \$ 42 \$ 259 (Gain) loss on currency exchanges (66) 88 (65) 85 Amortization of intangibles 76 76 229 229 Retirement expenses 40 27 112 102 Miscellaneous (income) expense (4) (50) (234) (150) Other operating expense, net \$ 46 \$ 141 \$ 84 \$ 525